zsh2000/3D-CLR/README.md

 The code related to dataset processing is under the data\_engine directory.

 We use Habitat to render the dataset.
-Please refer to [habitat-lab](https://github.com/facebookresearch/habitat-lab) for building the rendering environment.Place the 3D scans of the hm3d dataset under the "train" / "val" directories respectively, then run:
+Please refer to [habitat-lab](https://github.com/facebookresearch/habitat-lab) for building the rendering environment.
+Place the 3D scans of the hm3d dataset under the "train" / "val" directories respectively, then run:
 ```
 python render_hm3d.py
 ```